OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Efficient and Privacy-preserving Decision Tree Inference in the Cloud

 \subsection{Overview}

-We propose a cryptographic protocol for efficient and privacy-preserving decision tree inference in the cloud.
-Our protocol is the first to leverage lightweight functional encryption and is highly customized for both privacy and overhead of decision tree inference in the cloud.
-From a high-level perspective, our protocol is comprised of the following phases: (1) key management, (2) secure model preparation, (3) secure input sharing, (4) secure internal node evaluation, and (5) secure decision tree traversal.
-We introduce each phase as follows.
-The key management phase is to accomplish the essential key distribution before deployment in the cloud, enabling smooth encryption and delivery of data.
-The secure model preparation phase is for $MP$ to properly encrypt a decision tree and send an encrypted tree to $CS_1$ and an encrypted root node to $CS_2$.
-The secure input sharing phase is to process a feature vector (i.e., feature indexes and feature values) from $DU$ and send them to $CS_1$ and $CS_2$ respectively.
-The secure internal node evaluation phase is to select a feature from encrypted features by an internal node and evaluate a boolean test function securely.
-The secure decision tree traversal exploits evaluation results of internal nodes to generate an encrypted inference result corresponding to $DU$'s feature vector and effectively hide a prediction path.
-We give the details of each phase in the subsequent sections.
+Our protocol is the first to leverage lightweight functional encryption, specifically tailored to optimize both privacy and overhead in cloud-based decision tree inference.
+As shown in \autoref{workflow}, our protocol is comprised of the following phases: (1) key management, (2) secure model preparation, (3) secure input sharing, (4) secure internal node evaluation, and (5) secure decision tree traversal.
+Specifically, the $KGC$ first distributes the cryptographic keys.
+Before uploading the model, the $MP$ encrypts the information of the internal and leaf nodes, including thresholds, feature indexes, node indexes, and leaf labels.
+During inference, the $DU$ can go offline after converting the input to secret sharings and sending it to two servers.
+Note that the two servers securely traverse only the correct decision path without accessing all internal nodes.
+This is achieved through a secure internal node evaluation protocol, which leverages functional encryption to evaluate internal nodes and determine whether to proceed to the left or right child.
+The $DU$ can then decrypt the received result to obtain the final prediction.
+We give the details in the subsequent sections.